 STEM Learning: Light boxes are excellent tools for introducing concepts in science, technology, engineering, and mathematics (STEM).
 They facilitate the exploration of geometric shapes, symmetry, and spatial relationships.

 Sensory Exploration: The soft, warm glow of a light box engages a child's visual senses.
-This visual stimulation can be calming and soothing for some children, making it a valuable tool for sensory exploration and relaxation.
+This visual stimulation can be calming and soothing for some children.
+Many families use light boxes alongside other sensory toys to support sensory exploration and engagement.

 Language and Literacy: Light boxes are often seen as a light up letter board and can be used to promote language development by illuminating letters, words, and pictures.
 They can aid in letter recognition, phonics, and early reading skills.